dotnet/docs/docs/core/install/windows.md

 ## Install with Visual Studio Code

 Visual Studio Code uses the versions of .NET already installed on your system.
-Remember, Visual Studio installs its own copy of .NET, so you must install .NET using either [.NET Installer](#net-installer) or [Windows Package Manager](#install-with-windows-package-manager-winget).
+Install .NET using either [.NET Installer](#net-installer) or [Windows Package Manager](#install-with-windows-package-manager-winget).
+Visual Studio installs its own copy of .NET that can't be used by Visual Studio Code.

 .NET apps are created in Visual Studio Code with the C# Dev Kit extension.